gbdev/pandocs/content/Video_Display.md

 #### LCDC.1 - OBJ Display Enable

 This bit toggles whether sprites are displayed or not.
-This doesn\'t affect Mode 3 timings, just whether they are rendered or not.
+On DMG, this doesn\'t affect Mode 3 timings, just whether they are rendered or not;
+on CGB, timing is still affected.

 This can be toggled mid-frame, for example to avoid sprites being displayed above a status bar or text box.

+(Note: toggling mid-scanline might have funky results on DMG?
+Investigation needed.)

 #### LCDC.0 - BG/Window Display/Priority